 Post-session takes place during two time periods: 1) the final three weeks of May and 2) the first three weeks of June.
 Course registration for post-session begins during spring course registration and extends until the first day of the post-session class.
 Tuition and fees must be paid before the first day of class.
 A student may take no more than six units during each post-session.

-The Master's College, as a member of the College Entrance Examination Board (CEEB), recognizes the merits of the Advanced Placement (AP), the College Level Examination Program (CLEP), and the International Baccalaureate (IB), and will grant credit for passing scores in certain tests offered through these programs.
+The Master's University, as a member of the College Entrance Examination Board (CEEB), recognizes the merits of the Advanced Placement (AP), the College Level Examination Program (CLEP), and the International Baccalaureate (IB), and will grant credit for passing scores in certain tests offered through these programs.
 A student may earn a maximum of 32 semester units of AP/CLEP/IB exam transfer credit.
 If a student takes a college course for which he has already received AP/CLEP/IB credit, then he forfeits that transfer credit.

 The amount and type of credit awarded for each examination and the minimum passing score has been determined by the various academic departments.
 A list of acceptable AP/CLEP courses and credit granted for courses is available in the Registrar's Office.
 If AP/CLEP examinations have been taken, contact the Registrar's Office for information regarding acceptance of CLEP scores.

 Written verification of enrollment may be requested by a student at any time during the semester.
 Verification of enrollment may be released to any party: for student loan deferment, good student discounts on auto insurance, health insurance, scholarships, etc. A copy of the verification is kept in the student's file.
-The Master's College can verify enrollment for current and previous semesters, not for future semesters.
+The Master's University can verify enrollment for current and previous semesters, not for future semesters.

 Should you need to update your information for our student records, please forward the pertinent information (preferably in writing) to our office via email or post office.